salu133445/muspy/README.md

 MusPy
 =====

-MusPy is a Python library for symbolic music generation.
+MusPy is a toolkit for symbolic music generation.

 Features
 --------

-- Data I/O supports for common symbolic music formats and interfaces to other symbolic music libraries
+- Data I/O for common symbolic music formats and interfaces to other symbolic music libraries.
 - Manipulation, rendering, visualization and evaluation tools for symbolic music data
 - Support for common music representations
 - Dataset management for common datasets and local collections, with interfaces to PyTorch and TensorFlow